-The application of the concept of reparation in International law goes back to the Permanent Court of International Justice (PCIJ) decision in of Chorzow Case and the Factory case, it was stated that "Reparation must as far as possible wipe out all the consequences of the illegal act and re-establish the situation which would in all probability have".
-Further, it is stated that any act contrary to international law would give an obligation to restitution and this dictum has been widely accepted reaffirmed in later ICI decision in the cases of Gabcikovo - Nagaymaros, the Armed Activities on the Territory of the Congo and Papamichalopoulos v.
+The application of the concept of reparation in International law goes back to the Permanent Court of International Justice (PCIJ) decision in the Factory of Chorzow Case and case, it was stated that "Reparation must as far as possible wipe out all the consequences of the illegal act and re-establish the situation which would in all probability have".
+Further, it is stated that any act contrary to international law would give an obligation to restitution and this dictum has been widely accepted reaffirmed in later ICJ decision in cases of Gabcikovo - Nagaymaros, the Armed Activities on the Territory of the Congo and Papamichalopoulos v.

-Greece.Later,the United Nations Commission on Human Rights also recognized the right to and reparation for remedy victims its guidelines in 2005.Further, the annual session of the General Assembly adopted these principles March 2006.
-Accordingly, reparation mechanisms include restitution, compensation, rehabilitation, satisfaction and guarantee of non repetition.These principles were adopted in the Roman Statute of the International Criminal Court (ICC) and the International Convention on the Protection of All Persons from Enforced Disappearances later.
+Greece.Later,the United Nations Commission on Human Rights also recognized the right to remedy and reparation for victims 2005.Further, annual its guidelines in the session of the General Assembly adopted these principles in March 2006.
+Accordingly. reparation mechanisms include restitution, compensation, rehabilitation, satisfaction and guarantee of non repetition.These principles were adopted in the Roman Statute of the International Criminal Court (ICC) and the International Convention on the Protection of All Persons from Enforced Disappearances later.